In this article:

 Thus, there is enough evidence to suggest that the novel coronavirus does not just affect your respiratory tract but can very well disrupt your gastrointestinal functioning as well.

 A recent study revealed an incidence of gastrointestinal symptoms in patients with COVID-19.
 These symptoms included anorexia, diarrhea, vomiting, nausea, abdominal pain, and gastrointestinal bleeding.
-Diarrhea was the most commonly reported gastrointestinal symptom in children and adults.
-(1)

 The gastrointestinal symptoms of COVID-19 are addressed in the traditional manner and do not warrant any specialized treatment.
 Most of the patients had diarrhea and were advised to take the standard antidiarrheal medication to cope with the problem.